penseipublicidade/website/docs/controls/mapconfiguration.md

 ### `max_zoom`

-The maximum zoom level, of type `OptionalNumber`.
+The maximum zoom level.

 ### `min_zoom`

-The minimum zoom level, of type `OptionalNumber`.
+The minimum zoom level.

 ## Events

 ### `on_event`

 Fires when any map events occurs.

-The event is of type [`MapEvent`](/docs/reference/types/mapevent).
+Event handler argument is of type [`MapEvent`](/docs/reference/types/mapevent).

 ### `on_init`